jryans/jryans.github.com/source/blog/cv.markdown

 <div class="section">Profile</div>

-I believe security and privacy are fundamental rights and also our biggest challenges in today’s computing environment.
-I want to push the boundary of what’s possible through new research and open source tools that apply techniques like symbolic execution, fuzzing, and formal verification to large-scale systems that people interact with every day.
+I enjoy building tools that improve the daily workflow of developers, designers, and engineers.
+I want to work with a first-class team and collaborate with the open source community to improve the security and performance of applications people build by advancing the state of the art in compilers, visual editors, IDEs, and other tooling.

 <div class="section">Experience</div>